February Manifesto: Reactions abroad

-Foreign law scholars had studied Finland's judicial position, which rose to a debate subjct at university lecterns and international negotiations.
+Foreign law scholars had studied Finland's judicial position, which rose to a debate subject at university lecterns and international negotiations.
 Presentations about Finland's position were held for large audiences.
-Many German newspapers published many writings soon after the publication of the February Manifesto.
+Many German newspapers published articles soon after the publication of the February Manifesto.
 The same happened in the United Kingdom, where The Times and many other newspapers defended Finland's point of view about the subject.
 Many newspapers in France also did the same.
 Many correspondents were sent to Finland to report on the situation.
 Finns staying abroad formed a secret ombudsman network which actively influenced the press in western Europe to write about the February Manifesto mostly in a manner supporting the Finnish interpretation and publish writings from Finns about the subject.
 A special fund for influencing the foreign press had already been collected in Finland through donations, and in January 1899 a three-person committee consisting of Leo Mechelin, Emil Nestor Setälä and Arvid Neovius was set up to guide its use.
 The Finns also sought to found Finland-related newspapers in many countries in the local languages.

 In 1899 the Pro Finlandia petition signed by 1063 internationally known cultural, scientific and political figures all over Europe was also assembled.
 Its text was written in nine languages, and Finnish cultural people and scholars went around Europe to gather signatures.
 A six-person delegation led by the French judicial scholar Ludovic Trarieux travelled to St. Petersburg in June 1899 to deliver the petition personally to Nicholas II, but Nicholas II refused to meet even this delegation.